jorgechiapello/maktub-application/README.md

 - [ ] Upload a proper logo
 - [ ] Replace words on upper navigation bar for logos
 - [ ] Tanslate the app to Spanish
+- [ ] Add contrast on conversations page to make it easier to read